Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Searches for Scalars and Gauge Bosons at DUNE

-The two benchmark points in Eqs.~(\ref{eqn:BP1}) and (\ref{eqn:BP2}) are indicated by the stars in Fig.~\ref{fig:prospect:CombinedZPrimeScalar}.
-The benchmark point with $m_{Z'} = 140$ MeV is out of all current existing limits and even the $Z'$ prospects at DUNE in the pure gauge boson case in Section~\ref{subsec:PureZPrime}.
+The two BPs in Eqs.~(\ref{eqn:BP1}) and (\ref{eqn:BP2}) are indicated by the stars in Fig.~\ref{fig:prospect:CombinedZPrimeScalar}.
+The BP with $m_{Z'} = 140$ MeV is out of all current existing limits and even the $Z'$ prospects at DUNE in the pure gauge boson case in Section~\ref{subsec:PureZPrime}.
 However, it can be probed at DUNE in presence of the channel $\varphi \to Z'Z'$.
-As shown in Fig.~\ref{fig:prospect:CombinedZPrimeScalar}, the benchmark point with $m_{Z'} = 30$ MeV is out of the reach of DUNE prospects in the pure $Z'$ case, but can be probed in presence of the scalar $\varphi$.
-It should be noted that this benchmark point has been precluded by the supernova limits on $Z'$.
+As shown in Fig.~\ref{fig:prospect:CombinedZPrimeScalar}, the BP with $m_{Z'} = 30$ MeV is out of the reach of DUNE prospects in the pure $Z'$ case, but can be probed in presence of the scalar $\varphi$.
+It should be noted that this BP is nearly precluded by the supernova limits on $Z'$~\cite{Croon:2020lrf}.
 However, as mentioned in Section~\ref{subsec:EffectonScalarLims}, in presence of $\varphi$ the supernova limits on $Z'$ could be very different.
 Furthermore, the supernova limits on $Z'$ could also change dramatically and thus be possibly avoided if $Z'$ couples to a dark matter particle~\cite{Zhang:2014wra}.
 In addition, the interplay of $\varphi$ and $Z'$ would also be important for the evolution of $Z'$ in the early universe and the resultant BBN limits in Fig.~\ref{fig:prospect:CombinedZPrimeScalar}.

-It is clear in Fig.~\ref{fig:prospect:CombinedZPrimeScalar} that with the extra contribution from the scalar $\varphi$, DUNE can extend its search for $Z'$ to a factor of 7 smaller $g_{BL}$ when subject to DUNE sensitivity to direct $\varphi$ decays and by a factor of 45 when considering current $\varphi$ constraints.
+It is clear in Fig.~\ref{fig:prospect:CombinedZPrimeScalar} that with the extra contribution from the scalar $\varphi$, DUNE can extend its search for $Z'$ to smaller $g_{BL}$ by a factor of 7 when subject to DUNE sensitivity to direct $\varphi$ decays and by a factor of 45 when considering current $\varphi$ constraints.
 It is striking that the scalar $\varphi$ can improve the $Z'$ prospects at DUNE far beyond the current beam-dump limits for $m_{Z'} \lesssim 100$ MeV, which would be otherwise very challenging for the pure $Z'$ boson case.